Ackee-Blockchain/2025-workshop-fuzzing/README.md

-# Art of Manually guided fuzzing
+# The art of Manually guided fuzzing

 ## Usage of Wake for Testing